ryanlyy/kubeman/docs/kube-runtime.md

 2. image tag
 3. image push (keep registry same between docker and crio/podman/containerd)

-continue studying buildah/podman on above tasks. buildah/podman can work well with crio to do above.
+buildah/podman as tool for image/build/push etc. job and then works with crio to do above.

 ### crio rootfs
 ```